lj-ditrapani/SWE430/markdown/example2.markdown

 Back to the Rewrite Function
 ----------------------------

-Now we write the code.
+Now we write the code for the `rewrite` function using the `replaceTwoCharacters` helper function.

-Object doesn't support property or method 'rewrite'

-Add rewrite function to roman module

-All assertions fail; result is undefined

-Create replace two characters function `replaceTwoCharacters` If `twoCharacters` is found in string, replace it with `replacement`.

 Call `replaceTwoCharacters` six times in rewrite function